-A. All active and life Academy members will be invited to view the eligible submissions in the Live Action Short Film category.
+- A. All active and life Academy members will be invited to view the eligible submissions in the Live Action Short Film category.
 Those who opt in will be required to see a minimum number of submitted eligible films as defined by the current procedures.
 Members will vote by secret ballot in the order of their preference for not more than fifteen motion pictures.
-The fifteen motion pictures receiving the highest number of votes shall advance to the next round of voting.

-- B. To determine nominations, all active and life Academy members will be invited to view the fifteen shortlisted Live Action Short Films.
-A member must see all shortlisted films for the ballot to be counted.
-Those members who participated in the reviewing process and who viewed all of the selected pictures will receive ballots.
-Members shall vote in the order of their preference for not more than five motion pictures.
-The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Live Action Short Film award. - C. Final voting for the Live Action Short Film award shall be restricted to active and life members of the Academy who have viewed all of the nominated short films.
+The fifteen motion pictures receiving the highest number of votes shall advance to the next round of voting. - B. To determine nominations, all active and life Academy members will be invited to view the fifteen shortlisted Live Action Short Films.
+A member must watch all shortlisted films to vote in the Nominations round.
+Members shall vote by secret ballot in the order of their preference for not more than five motion pictures.
+The five motion pictures receiving the highest number of votes shall become the nominations for the Live Action Short Film award. - C. Final voting for the Live Action Short Film award shall be restricted to active and life members of the Academy who have viewed all of the nominated live action short films.

-RULE SEVENTEEN SPECIAL RULES FOR THE MAKEUP AND HAIRSTYLING AWARD
+RULE EIGHTEEN SPECIAL RULES FOR THE MAKEUP AND HAIRSTYLING AWARD

-Makeup refers to any change in the appearance of a performer's face, head, or body created by the application of cosmetics, three-dimensional materials, prosthetic appliances, or facial hair applied directly to the performer's face, head, or body.
-Hairstyling refers to any change in the appearance of a performer through hairstyling, wigs or hairpieces applied directly to the performer.
+Makeup refers to any change in appearance of a human performer's face, head, or body created by the practical and physical application of cosmetics, three-dimensional materials, prosthetic appliances, or facial hair applied directly to the performer's face, head, or body.
+Hairstyling refers to any practical and physical change in the appearance of a human performer through hairstyling, wigs, or hairpieces applied directly to the performer.